Maintaining Muscle During Injury Recovery

 If one side of your body is stronger than the other, using dumbbells can highlight these imbalances.
 While this can be beneficial for correcting them, it may initially lead to frustration if one side fatigues more quickly.

-Combining Dumbbells with Other Equipment
+Maximize Results by Pairing Dumbbells with Other Equipment

 • Barbells: Incorporating barbell exercises can allow for heavier lifting, particularly for lower-body and compound movements.